cipherphage/Divvy-platform-API/readme.md

 - `mocha` and `supertest` to test.

 ## Notes
 - I'm rolling my own VERY basic token auth and input validation, but there are much better, more robust solutions, of course.
+For example, each API user should have their own unique and secure API key.
 - To make start-up faster, consider converting the CSV into JSON and not using CSV at all.
 - To make the CSV look-up faster we could divide the CSV up into files by day, and/or create workers to perform the lookup, and/or store the data in a SQL database instead of a CSV file.